vbouzoukos/vbmongoengine/README.md

 ### Insert Data into Mongo DB database

-To insert data into the mongo DB database you need to Set Up a Core instance of the stored entity like the following example
+To insert data into the mongo DB database you need to Set Up a Container instance of the stored entity like the following example

-            var test = new Core<TestItem>("test");
+            var test = new Container<TestItem>("test");
-This creates an instance of the TestItem entity and will be mapped to the corresponding mongoDB entity, next you can insert data using the Store function of the Core instance
+This creates an instance of the TestItem entity and will be mapped to the corresponding mongoDB entity, next you can insert data using the Store function of the Container instance

             test.Store(
                 new List<TestItem>